 Robert Beheathland (Behethland or Betheland) was identified in early records as a "gentleman."
 The family names that can be traced back to Beheathland include Bernard, Crew, Withers, Hooe, Massey, Lane, Griffith, Berryman, Storke, and others.

 William Spencer was identified in early records as a farmer.
-Among his descendant are families bearing the names of Sheppard, Cokerham, Hart, and Newsome.
+Among his descendants are families bearing the names of Sheppard, Cokerham, Hart, and Newsome.

 Virginia's Oldest Families